 So what do you get?
 Well, that’s up to you, apparently.
 Price: Looks expensive!

 Tracking down the Opera is tricky.
-There are plenty of pictures of this Sydney Opera House styled trailer camper out there, but it seems they may only be available custom-made these days.
+There are plenty of pictures of this Sydney Opera House styled trailer camper out there, but we can’t find any in the real world.
 We’ve included it here because it’s lovely.
 Inside, the desk surfaces and beds are finished in oak, and the floor and veranda are teak.
 At the back of the room, behind a curtain, is a ceramic sink and toilet.
 There’s a choice of a gas/electric stove or a charcoal grill – the Opera carries its own gas supply, so there’s no need for canisters.
 Plus built-in compass for finding south, heating and an espresso maker.

 If space age isn’t your thing, how about the age of elegance.
 The Schafer trailer tents look like beautiful wooden boats and have some lovely design features, like this pull-out kitchen.
 Sadly, they seem to have disappeared.
 We’ll leave their old web address here just in case they return, but it didn’t work when we tried recently.
 And if your Dutch is good enough, you could try this specialist company, who also list the Opera.